simeononsecurity/simeononsecurity.ch/content/articles/how-to-form-your-own-personal-threat-model-safeguard-online-security/index.en.md

 ## Step 5: Evaluate Consequences

-As you **form your own Personal Threat Model**, it is crucial to evaluate the potential **consequences** that an attack could have on your personal and professional life.
+As you **form your own Personal Threat Model**, you need to evaluate the potential **consequences** that an attack could have on your personal and professional life.
 Understanding the impact of these consequences allows you to prioritize your security measures effectively.
 Here are some common consequences to consider:

 - **Financial Loss**: An attack that results in **theft or unauthorized access to your financial accounts** can have significant financial implications.
 For instance, if a cybercriminal gains access to your online banking credentials, they may be able to conduct fraudulent transactions or drain your accounts.
 Implementing **strong passwords**, enabling **two-factor authentication**, and regularly monitoring your financial statements are essential steps to mitigate the risk of financial loss.

 - **Reputation Damage**: Attacks that involve **spreading false information** or engaging in **defamation** can harm your reputation both personally and professionally.
 For example, a malicious actor may post damaging content on social media platforms or create fake profiles using your name to tarnish your image. **Monitoring your online presence**, practicing **good online hygiene**, and promptly addressing any false information or malicious activities can help protect your reputation.

 - **Identity Theft**: **Unauthorized use of personal information** for fraudulent activities can result in identity theft.
 Cybercriminals may use stolen identities to open fraudulent accounts, apply for loans or credit cards, or commit other forms of financial fraud.
-To prevent identity theft, it is crucial to **safeguard your personal information** by using secure online practices, such as being cautious with sharing personal details online and regularly monitoring your credit reports for any suspicious activities.
+To prevent identity theft, you need to **safeguard your personal information** by using secure online practices, such as being cautious with sharing personal details online and regularly monitoring your credit reports for any suspicious activities.

 - **Emotional Distress**: Attacks such as **online harassment** or **cyberbullying** can have a severe impact on your mental well-being.
 These attacks may involve persistent online threats, hate speech, or the dissemination of private and sensitive information.
 It is important to prioritize your mental health by taking steps to **prevent and address cyberbullying**, such as adjusting privacy settings, reporting abusive behavior, and seeking support from trusted individuals or organizations.